In this article

 You also get many credits that help you offset the annual fee, making the effective cost more reasonable (or maybe even covering it entirely!)

-You get up to $200 back via statement credits each calendar year when you book prepaid Fine Hotels + Resorts (FHR) or The Hotel Collection bookings through Amex Travel using The Platinum Card® from American Express.
+You get up to $300 back in statement credits semi-annually for up to a total of $600 per year via statement credits each calendar year when you book prepaid Fine Hotels + Resorts (FHR) or The Hotel Collection bookings through Amex Travel using The Platinum Card® from American Express.

 FHR only requires a one-night stay, while the Hotel Collection requires a minimum of 2 nights.